proarhant/terraform-webserver-azure/README.md

 # Deploy the Python Health Check script to monitor webserver status

-The health check script named `healthcheck.py` takes two arguments: `public ip of the webserver` and `health check interval`.
+The health check script named `healthcheck.py` stored in `health-check-scripts` direcrory takes two arguments: `ip of the webserver` and `health check interval`.
+The script is developed in `Python 3.7.3` version.

+Please note that the `Python` script will take any ip (public or private) associated with the webserver.
+The value for the`health check interval` period is given in `seconds`.

+In this demo, I am using `public ip` to hit the website and script checks the health in `every 5 seconds`.
 ```
 PUB_IP=`terraform output -raw public_ip`
 HEALTH_CHECK_PERIOD=5
 python ./health-check-scripts/healthcheck.py $PUB_IP $HEALTH_CHECK_PERIOD
 ```

-The health check process will return `SUCCESS` if the `index.html` page contains the `Hello World!` text. https://github.com/proarhant/terraform-webserver-azure/blob/cd9df9339a2e208f0526be7103878ccbea1167a4/health-check-scripts/healthcheck.py#L36-L40
+The health check process will return `SUCCESS` if the website's `index.html` page contains `Hello World!` text. https://github.com/proarhant/terraform-webserver-azure/blob/cd9df9339a2e208f0526be7103878ccbea1167a4/health-check-scripts/healthcheck.py#L36-L40

 The error checks are done on the health conditions including following: